CoraWagner/BestAirline/index.md

-# The Best Airline to FLy Based on Delay Statistics
+<div align = "center"># The Best Airline to FLy Based on Delay Statistics
 ## Cora Wagner

 ![Top 3 Airlines at BWI in 2019](graph1.png)